Regularity of Lie Groups: Precise Synopsis of the Results

-This is the case, e.g., for the the unit group $\MAU$ of a continuous inverse algebra $\MA$ fulfilling the condition $(*)$ from \cite{HGIA}. \item If $G$ is admits an exponential map, is constricted, and has a sequentially complete Lie algebra.
+This is the case, e.g., for the unit group $\MAU$ of a continuous inverse algebra $\MA$ fulfilling the condition $(*)$ (cf.\ \eqref{invACond}) formulated in the theorem proven in \cite{HGIA}. \item If $G$ admits an exponential map, is constricted, and has a sequentially complete Lie algebra.

 Here, the first condition means that $\phi_X|_{[0,1]}\in \DIDE_{[0,1]}$ holds, for each constant curve $\phi_X\colon \RR\ni t\mapsto X\in \mg$; i.e., that